Do better learning resources improve outcomes for economics students?

 What challenges persist with current resources?

-Technical glitches, clunky off‑campus access and inconsistent availability of advanced texts interrupt learning.
-Pre‑recorded materials without opportunities to clarify understanding limit progress.
-Address these by stabilising the tech stack, auditing access pathways, aligning resources to assessment briefs, and creating visible ownership for fixes with regular updates to students.
-Where remote elements remain, prioritise interaction and clarity of structure to sustain engagement.
+Technical glitches, clunky off-campus access and inconsistent availability of advanced texts interrupt learning and waste study time.
+Pre-recorded materials without opportunities to clarify understanding can slow progress and weaken confidence.
+Address these issues by stabilising the tech stack, auditing access pathways, aligning resources to assessment briefs, and creating visible ownership for fixes with regular updates to students.
+Where remote learning in economics remains part of delivery, prioritise interaction and a clear structure so students know where to turn when they need clarification.

 How Student Voice Analytics helps you

-• Map student comment volume and tone on learning resources over time, from institution to programme and cohort, so you can target fixes that matter.
+• Map student comment volume and tone on learning resources over time, from institution to programme and cohort, so you can target the issues that matter most.

-• Segment by mode, age and disability to spot and close accessibility gaps; track resolution of issues to demonstrate progress.
+• Segment by mode, age and disability to spot accessibility gaps early, then track whether fixes are working.

 • Compare Economics with like‑for‑like CAH peers to see whether delivery and assessment support are improving in the right places.

-• Produce export‑ready summaries for programme teams showing where resources aid assessment clarity, where access creates friction, and which quick wins will lift outcomes and NSS scores.
+• Produce export-ready summaries for programme teams showing where resources improve assessment clarity, where access creates friction, and which quick wins will lift outcomes and NSS scores.

 Request a walkthrough